 - Set 2 – Quarter note, eighth notes, sixteenth notes, eighth/2 sixteenth, sixteenth/2 eighth patterns

 - Set 3 – Quarter note, eighth notes, syncopation, dotted rhythms

 I do take requests when I am able to work them in.
 It usually takes several weeks before I am able to create requested sets.
-If you have a specific need that you cannot find, email me at TerriLloyd@FrauMusik.com and I will try to help.
+If you have a specific need for which you cannot find teaching resources, email me at TerriLloyd@FrauMusik.com and I will try to help.